Overview

 Additional nights and airport transfers

 It is possible to arrange additional nights at the hotels before or after the tour.
-The night of 8th March 2024 in Ho Chi Minh City is included in the price of the tour.
+The night of 6th March 2026 in Ho Chi Minh City is included in the price of the tour.
 Airport transfers are included in the price of the tour – we will ask for your flight details at a later date.

 Visas

-Visas for Vietnam are not required for UK citizens for stays of 15 days or less.
+Visas for Vietnam are not required for UK citizens for stays of 45 days or less.
 Most other foreign nationals require a visa, which is not included in the tour price.
 We will advise on the process.
 Visas for Cambodia are required for most foreign nationals and are not included in the tour price.
-E-visas are not accepted for a border crossing on the river; the cruise company arranges these in advance and we will advise on the process.
+E-visas are not accepted for a border crossing on the river; the cruise company arranges these and we will advise on the process.

 Accommodation